deabocina/weather-or-not/README.md

 ## Key Features
 - React, Vite and TypeScript: The app is developed using modern web technologies like React (for UI components), Vite (for a fast development environment) and TypeScript (for type safety and better code maintenance).
 - Weather API Integration: The app pulls real-time weather data directly from the Weather API, ensuring accurate and timely information.
-- City Search Functionality: Users can input the name of any city into the search box and the app will display the corresponding weather information.
+- City Search With Suggestions: As users type in the city name, an auto-suggestion dropdown appears, displaying matching cities.
+This makes it easier for users to select the correct location quickly.
+- Unit Toggle (Celsius/Fahrenheit): A dedicated button allows users to switch between Celsius and Fahrenheit.
+Upon switching, the app recalculates and updates all temperature values accordingly.
-- Current Weather Overview: Displays the current temperature, weather conditions and more.
+- Current Weather Overview: Displays the current temperature, weather conditions, potential alerts and more.
 - Hourly and Weekly Forecasts: The app provides both hourly and weekly forecasts, allowing users to plan ahead for different timeframes.

-## Note: The project is still under development, with additional features and optimizations to be implemented.
+- Responsive Design: The application is fully responsive, ensuring optimal performance and display on various devices including desktops, tablets and mobile phones.